Paying off a mortgage at renewal? Pros, cons, and tips for 2025

 Understanding your mortgage structure

-First, you need to understand the two critical time lengths of your mortgage: the amortization period and the mortgage term.
+Before you decide to pay off your mortgage at renewal, it’s important to understand how your mortgage is set up.
+There are two key time frames to know: the amortization period and the mortgage term.
 The amortization period is the total time it takes to repay your mortgage in full, often spanning 15 to 30 years.
-The mortgage term, typically ranging from 1 to 5 years, is the time period during which your interest rate, payment schedule, and other conditions are fixed.
+The mortgage term, typically ranging from one to five years, is the time period during which your interest rate, payment schedule, and other conditions are fixed.

 Whether you have an open or closed mortgage, at renewal time, the mortgage is considered “open” for exactly one day.
 This is to allow for the process of starting a new mortgage term, whether with the existing lender or a new one.
-However, it also means that on this day the borrower has the flexibility to pay off as much of their mortgage as they like without having to adhere to the restrictions of their previous mortgage term.
+However, it also means that on this day the borrower has the flexibility to pay off as much of their mortgage as they like.

 1. Pay off the entire mortgage